CNES/cars/docs/source/how_to_use_CARS/basic_configuration.rst

                 +-------------------+--------------------------------------------------------------------------------------------+----------------+---------------+----------+

                 .. note::

-                    - *color*: This image can be composed of XS bands in which case a PAN+XS fusion has been be performed.
-Please, see the section :ref:`make_a_simple_pan_sharpening` to make a simple pan sharpening with OTB if necessary.
                     - *mask*: This image is a binary file.
 By using this file, the 1 values are not processed, only 0 values are considered as valid data.
                     - *classification*: This image is a multiband binary file.
-Each band should have a specific name (Please, see the section :ref:`add_band_description_in_image` to add band name / description in order to be used in Applications).
-By using this file, a different process for each band is applied for the 1 values (Please, see the Applications section for details).
                     - Please, see the section :ref:`convert_image_to_binary_image` to make binary *mask* image or binary *classification* image with 1 bit per band.
                     - *geomodel*: If the geomodel file is not provided, CARS will try to use the RPC loaded with rasterio opening *image*.
                     - It is possible to add sensors inputs while using depth_maps or dsm inputs